Chart Color Schemes

 Development

 Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Gordon has seen around 23 new homes approved each year.
-An estimated 115 homes were approved over the past five financial years, between FY-21 and FY-25, with 11 so far in FY-26.
-On average, 1.9 new residents arrive per new home annually over the past five financial years.
+Over the past five financial years, between FY-21 and FY-25, approximately 115 homes were approved, with a further 40 approved so far in FY-26.

 Frequently Asked Questions - Development